justiceo/xtensions/_extensions/03-floating-calculator.md

   - title           : Does it work on other webkit browsers like Edge, Opera, Brave? description     : Yes it should, though I have not verified. id              : one
+  - title           : The calculator gave an incorrect answer description     : Check that the right angle mode is set, either Degrees or Radians. id              : two

 ---